MLSA-Mehran-UET/Learn-to-code-java/CONTRIBUTING.md

 create a new branch using below command

-git checkout -b
+> git checkout -b "branch-name"

-e.g. git checkout -b <branch-name>
+e.g. `git checkout -b mybranch`

 ### step 4 Lets make some contributions
 Make changes to files on your local machine work on the issue you're assigned.